 This is the only E-ZPass exclusive exit on the I-276 section of the PA Turnpike, and only serves the WB side.
 The white interchange name on the Exit 339 advance is also unique, as it's usually done in the standard white-on-green (and is usually button copy because most signs have not been replaced in several years).

 It is very obvious on that last sign that the I-476 shield on the right does not belong; clearly it was patched over a PA 9.
+You'd think the state-name shield didn't belong in the second photo, but I'd rather all of the other ones be replaced.

 Gee, honey, should we take the Norristown exit to Norristown?
 2006 construction appears to have replaced the sign way in back of the third photo, and then rotated the EXIT ONLY arrow (is that possible?) to create the sign in the second photo (which is otherwise unchanged).
 I'm guessing the orange sign was up while they were rotating that arrow (rotation's an awesome theory, I think), because it doesn't need to be there now.